Faculty Guide to Flexible Course Design

 Flexible course design allows for faculty to continue teaching courses regardless of their location or the location of their students.
 By combining the use of synchronous methods (in-person sessions or online video-conferencing) and asynchronous methods (chats and discussion boards, pre-recorded content, curated content), classes can continue to be effective, engaging, and impactful no matter the medium.

-The Academic Technology and Instructional Design team at Peabody (AT&ID) created this guide by curating articles, research, and resources; creating resources where gaps were found; and organizing the tips and best practices based on one of the most popular instructional design processes – ADDIE (Analysis, Design, Development, Implementation, and Evaluation).
+The Learning Innovation team at Peabody created this guide by curating articles, research, and resources; creating resources where gaps were found; and organizing the tips and best practices based on one of the most popular instructional design processes – ADDIE (Analysis, Design, Development, Implementation, and Evaluation).
 If you are conversant in the ADDIE process, you may notice that the tips in this guide don’t always fit perfectly – some liberties were taken in the interest of practical applications and usefulness.